 Nanowire Growth - Experiment and Theory

 We started studying the growth of semiconductor nanowires (NWs) in 2004.
-Our activity now extends from the in depth study of growth mechanisms to the fabrication of NWs for applications (for which, see III-V nitride nanowiresand Nanowires for photovoltaics).
+Our activity now extends from the in depth study of growth of basic mechanisms to the fabrication of NWs for applications (for which, see III-V nitride nanowiresand Nanowires for photovoltaics).

+The growth mechanisms of semiconductor NWs constitute a rich domain of basic physical investigations, the understanding of which also conditions the controlled fabrication of NWs with predefined morphology, size, local composition and crystal structure and composition, as well as ordered arrangement, that are essential for applications.
+Rather uniquely, Elphyse and the C2N Materials department can combine growth proper, analyses, and modelling.
 Most of our studies deal with the Vapor-Liquid-Solid (VLS) growth of NWs of III-V materials.
-In this case, new monolayers (MLs) form one by one at the interface between the already grown solid NW stem and an apical liquid catalyst nanodroplet, using atoms transferred from the latter (for non-VLS growth, see III-V nitride nanowires).
+In this case, new monolayers (MLs) form one by one at the interface between the already grown solid NW stem and an apical liquid catalyst nanodroplet, using atoms transferred from the latter, itself fed by the vapor (for non-VLS growth, see III-V nitride nanowires).

 1. Polytypism and phase selection

-A striking feature of the NWs of P, As or Sb-based III-V compounds is that they frequently adopt the hexagonal wurtzite (WZ) crystal structure whereas, under any other form (be it bulk, 2D or 0D), these materials invariably adopt the cubic zinc blende (ZB) structure.
-Early on, we proposed a kinetic explanation of WZ formation, based on the idea of nucleation at the VLS triple phase line.
-Although our model has become the standard model in the field and is now confirmed experimentally, NW polytypism remains a hot topic, which precise control would allow the routine fabrication of complex crystal phase heterostructures.
-Our current research, based on in situ studies and thermodynamic and kinetic modelling, aims at clarifying the subtle interplay between droplet and interface geometry and ML nucleation, depending on growth conditions.
+A striking feature of the NWs of III-V compounds is that they frequently adopt the hexagonal wurtzite (WZ) crystal structure whereas, under any other form (bulk, 2D, 0D…), these materials (except the III-N family) form in the cubic zinc blende (ZB) structure.
+Early on, we proposed a kinetic explanation of WZ formation, based on the concept of nucleation at the VLS triple phase line, which has been widely adopted and is now confirmed experimentally.
+Equally important is that, depending on the nanodroplet contact angle, the apical NW-liquid interface may be either planar or present a peripheral truncation which oscillates in phase with the ML growth cycle.
+In 2024, we developed a kinetic description of this oscillation.
+NW polytypism remains a hot topic, the precise control of which will allow the routine fabrication of crystal phase heterostructures (associating two phases of the same material), which are intensely explored as building blocks of novel quantum devices.
+In situ experiments reveal an intimate link between polytypism and interface morphology.

 2. Growth kinetics and nucleation statistics